-2021 Parkers Lake Chloride Reduction Project (PL-7): The feasibility study for this project was approved in May 2020 with Alternative 3 being approved for the drainage improvement work.
+2021 Parkers Lake Chloride Reduction Project (PL-7) (See Item 5E): The feasibility study for this project was approved in May 2020 with Alternative 3 being approved for the drainage improvement work.
 After a public hearing was held with no public in attendance, the Commission ordered the project on September 17, 2020 and entered an agreement with the city of Plymouth to implement the project in coordination with commission staff.
 City staff and I have had an initial conversation about thisproject.
 The city plans to collect additional chloride data this winter in order to better pinpoint the source of high chlorides loads within the subwatershed.
 Partners involved in the Hennepin County Chloride Initiative (HCCI) are interested in collaborating on this project.
 A proposal from Plymouth and BCWMC for the "Parkers Lake Chloride Project Facilitation Plan" was approved for \$20,750 in funding by the HCCI at their meeting in March.
 The project will 1) Compile available land use data and chloride concentrations, 2) Develop consensus on the chloride sources to Parkers Lake and potential projects to address these sources, and 3) Develop a recommendation for a future pilot project to reduce chloride concentrations in Parkers Lake, which may be able to be replicated in other areas of Hennepin County, and 4) help target education and training needs by landuse.
 A series of technical stakeholder meetings were held last fall and winter to develop recommendations on BMPs.
 A technical findings report was presented at the July 2022 meeting.
 At the September 2022 meeting, the Commission approved a scope and budget for a study of the feasibility of in-lake chloride reduction activities which was presented at the November meeting.
 The Commission directed staff to develop a scope for a holistic plan for addressing chloride runoff from the most highly contributing subwatershed.
 Commission and Plymouth staff continue to work on outreach and engagement with properties in the subwatershed, primarily through activities by WMWA's coordinator position.
-At the March meeting the Commission approved a contract with Bolton and Menk for assessment of salt storage and other practices at 4 properties.
-In April, Bolton and Menk staff met owners/operators at one property.
-Visits to three other properties will likely be delayed until early winter when operations can be reviewed.
-Project website: www.bassettcreekwmo.org/projects/all-projects/parkers-lake-drainageimprovement-project
+At this meeting the Commission will consider a contract with Bolton and Menk for assessment of salt storage and other practices at 4 properties.
+Project website: www.bassettcreekwmo.org/projects/all-projects/parkers-lake-drainage-improvement-project